On this tour, you’ll be accompanied from start to finish by one of our exceptional Journey Latin America tour leaders

-On this journey we use superior mid-range hotels.
+On this journey we use mid-range, upper mid-range and first class properties.

 Examples of hotels on the Hummingbird include